 - The applicant is required to provide the requested documentation through which academic performance and eligibility are assessed.
-The applicant must also write a personal statement, in which they motivate their choice for the BBM programme or the MSB programme and include two reference letters; - 2.
-The Board of Admission reviews all required information, as mentioned under paragraph 1, and decides whether an eligible applicant will be evaluated or will be directly admitted; - 3.
-After the interview, the Board of Admission makes an overall assessment of the complete file of the applicant and decides on the admission of the student to the BBM programme or MSB programme; - 4.
-The candidate will be admitted subject to the condition that, by the relevant start date for the BBM programme or MSB programme, they will have satisfied the requirements stated in Article 2.2 & 2.3 regarding knowledge, understanding and skills, as evidenced by the required certificates.
+The applicants must also write a personal statement, in which they motivate their choice for the BBM programme, the MIE programme or the MSB programme.
+For the BBM the applicant must also include 1-2 reference letters; - 2.
+The Board of Admission reviews all required information, as mentioned under paragraph 1, and decides whether an eligible applicant will be evaluated or will be directly admitted; - After the interview, the Board of Admission makes an overall assessment of the complete file of the applicant and decides on the admission of the student to the BBM programme, MIE programme or, MSB programme; - 4.
+The candidate will be admitted subject to the condition that, by the relevant start date for the BBM programme, MIE programme or MSB programme, they will have satisfied the requirements stated in Article 2.2 & 2.3 regarding knowledge, understanding and skills, as evidenced by the required certificates.